Waste-Wood/e-CARE/Submission Tutorial.md

 We use [CodaLab Worksheets](http://worksheets.codalab.org/) for submitting your model to get the results on the test set, and put the results onto the leaderboard.

-There are two kinds of evaluation scripts:

-* `evaluation_metrics_causal_reasoning.py`: the script for obtaining evaluation metrics on causal reasoning task
-* `evaluation_metrics_conceptual_explanation_generation.py`: the script for obtaining evaluation metrics on conceptual explanation generation task

 If your want to get the results on the e-CARE test set, you should follow this instruction.